osaatcioglu/CloudBD-PA2542-Omer/Assignments/sprint-1/Business Case of Cloud Services.md

 The usual lifecycle of a traditional IT component is between two to three years.
 Let's take 3 years for this example.
 So, the monthly expense will be $1,262.
 We should also consider monthly expenses such as network ($500) and power and cooling ($400).
 So, the total monthly cost adds up to **$2,162**.

-On the other hand, if we take Amazon Cloud as the cloud example by looking at two major offering from Amazon.
-(NOTE:  http://www.ec2instances.info/)
+On the other hand, if we take Amazon Cloud as the cloud example by looking at two major offering from Amazon. [^1]

 <table>
   <tr>